taj0207/AIal/README.md

 You can override the host with `AIAL_URL` and supply a different master key via `AIAL_MASTER_KEY`.

 If you prefer to integrate the router directly as a library inside your own application, `examples/library-usage.mjs` demonstrates how to instantiate the `Router`, register adapters, and execute `chatSync` without running the daemon.
+Run `npm install` first so Node.js can resolve the workspace packages.

 System design reference: `docs/system-design.md`